 The first subscription for funds to build the church was begun in 1825.
-The subscription failed, but was renewed in 1827, and advertised as benefiting "Christians of the Congregational persuasion?in the southern part of the city."
-A total of one hundred and fifty shares, at one hundred dollars each, were subscribed, and work began on the church.
+The subscription failed, but was renewed in 1827, and advertised as benefiting "Christians of the Congregational persuasion in the southern part of the city."
+A total of 150 shares, at $100 each, were subscribed, and work began on the church.

 The first meeting house was completed in January 1828, and the dedication was arranged for the 30th of that month.
 Although Dr. William Ellery Channing's name was printed on the programs for the services, his health unexpectedly failed him, and he was unable to attend.
 At the last moment, Rev. Henry Ware, Jr. took his place and became the first minister to preach to the new congregation.

-Rev. Mellish Irving Motte was installed as minister of the recently formed South Congregational Society on May 21, 1828.
-Motte expanded the activities of the church by forming the Sunday School, which met for the first time on June 13, 1828.
-There were twenty teachers and seventy children present, with Motte as the superintendent.
-Motte resigned his charge in May 1842 after fifteen years of faithful ministry.
+Rev. Mellish Irving Motte was installed as minister of the recently formed South Congregational Society on 21 May 1828.
+Motte expanded the activities of the church by forming the Sunday School, which met for the first time on 13 June 1828.
+There were 20 teachers and 70 children present, with Motte as the superintendent.
+Motte resigned his charge in May 1842 after 15 years of faithful ministry.

-Motte's successor, Frederick Dan Huntington was ordained on October 19, 1842.
-Huntington's ministry was successful, and during his fourteen years as minister, "the Church was full; its debt was paid; the charities were admirably administered; [and] the Sunday School was in perfect order."
+Motte's successor, Frederick Dan Huntington, was ordained on 19 October 1842.
+Huntington's ministry was successful, and during his 14 years as minister, "the Church was full; its debt was paid; the charities were admirably administered; [and] the Sunday School was in perfect order."
 Huntington formed the Board of Charities and the South Friendly Society (1833).
 In 1856, Huntington left the church to become preacher of the college chapel and Plummer Professor of Christian Morals at Harvard College.

-Rev. Edward Everett Hale, who was installed as pastor of the Society on October 1, 1856, succeeded Huntington, and remained as minister of the South Congregational Church for forty-three years.
-Hale possessed strong views about the general betterment of human relationships, social, political and personal, and became involved in various charities in the Boston area.
+Rev. Edward Everett Hale, who was installed as pastor of the Society on 1 October 1856, succeeded Huntington and remained as minister of the South Congregational Church for 43 years.
+Hale possessed strong views about the general betterment of human relationships--social, political, and personal--and became involved in various charities in the Boston area.
 He is famous for his involvement in the development of a number of clubs of organized good-will, among them the Lend A Hand Society.
 Hale was also actively involved in the South Friendly Society and the Board of Charities at the South Congregational Church.

-Rev. Edward Everett Hale submitted his resignation as pastor of the South Congregational Church on May 15, 1899.
-The church formally accepted it on January 30, 1900.
-The congregation chose Rev Samuel Atkins Eliot as his successor, however Eliot declined the unanimous offer due to his commitment as secretary of the American Unitarian Association.
+Rev. Edward Everett Hale submitted his resignation as pastor of the South Congregational Church on 15 May 1899.
+The church formally accepted it on 30 January 1900.
+The congregation chose Rev Samuel Atkins Eliot as his successor, but Eliot declined the unanimous offer due to his commitment as secretary of the American Unitarian Association.

 The merger precipitated the sale of the property at Newbury and Exeter Streets.
 The building was sold for approximately $130,000, and the proceeds applied first to the expense of refitting the First Church.
 The balance was placed in the hands of the Edward Everett Hale Fund for maintenance of the Edward Everett Hale Memorial built in the basement of the First Church building.